Passive daytime radiative cooling: Indoor space cooling

-Air conditioning accounts for 12%-15% of global energy usage, while emissions from air conditioning account for "13.7% of energy-related emissions, approximately 52.3 EJ yearly" or 10% of total emissions.
+Air conditioning accounts for 12%–15% of global energy usage, while emissions from air conditioning account for "13.7% of energy-related emissions, approximately 52.3 EJ yearly" or 10% of total emissions.
 Air conditioning applications are expected to rise.
 However, this can be significantly reduced with the mass production of low-cost PDRCs for indoor space cooling.
 A multilayer PDRC surface covering 10% of a building's roof can replace 35% of air conditioning used during the hottest hours of daytime.

 In suburban single-family residential areas, PDRCs can lower energy costs by 26% to 46% in the United States and lower temperatures on average by 5.1 °C. With the addition of "cold storage to utilize the excess cooling energy of water generated during off-peak hours, the cooling effects for indoor air during the peak-cooling-load times can be significantly enhanced" and air temperatures may be reduced by 6.6–12.7 °C.

 In cities, PDRCs can produce significant energy and cost savings.
-In a study on US cities, Zhou et al. found that "cities in hot and arid regions can achieve high annual electricity consumption savings of >2200 kWh, while <400 kWh is attainable in colder and more humid cities," ranking from highest to lowest by electricity consumption savings as follows: Phoenix (~2500 kWh), Las Vegas (~2250 kWh), Austin (~2100 kWh), Honolulu (~2050 kWh), Atlanta (~1500 kWh), Indianapolis (~1200 kWh), Chicago (~1150 kWh), New York City (~900 kWh), Minneapolis (~850 kWh), Boston (~750 kWh), Seattle (~350 kWh).
+In a study on US cities, Zhou et al. found that "cities in hot and arid regions can achieve high annual electricity consumption savings of >2200 kilowatt-hours (kW⋅h), while <400 kW⋅h is attainable in colder and more humid cities", ranking from highest to lowest by electricity consumption savings as follows: Phoenix (~2500 kW⋅h), Las Vegas (~2250 kW⋅h), Austin (~2100 kW⋅h), Honolulu (~2050 kW⋅h), Atlanta (~1500 kW⋅h), Indianapolis (~1200 kW⋅h), Chicago (~1150 kW⋅h), New York City (~900 kW⋅h), Minneapolis (~850 kW⋅h), Boston (~750 kW⋅h), Seattle (~350 kW⋅h).
 In a study projecting energy savings for Indian cities in 2030, Mumbai and Kolkata had a lower energy savings potential, Jaisalmer, Varansai, and Delhi had a higher potential, although with significant variations from April to August dependent on humidity and wind cover.

-The growing interest and rise in PDRC application to buildings has been attributed to cost savings related to "the sheer magnitude of the global building surface area, with a market size of ~$27 billion in 2025," as estimated in a 2020 study.
+The growing interest and rise in PDRC application to buildings has been attributed to cost savings related to "the sheer magnitude of the global building surface area, with a market size of ~$27 billion in 2025", as estimated in a 2020 study.